Table of contents

 We’re not even fracturing the profit margin in this example but you can quickly see the results.

-Those brands that don’t focus on the Customer Lifetime Value (CLV) have to continuously spend more money on ads and their customer acquisition cost grows from year to year.
+Those brands that don’t focus on the Customer Lifetime Value (CLV) have to continuously spend more money on ads, and their customer acquisition cost grows yearly.

-Those brands that do focus on their CLV have happier customers, generate more word-of-mouth and referral business and their customer acquisition cost falls over time.
+Brands that focus on their CLV have happier customers, generate more word-of-mouth and referral business, and their customer acquisition cost falls over time.
 They can grow organically and focus on developing new channels rather than throw more money at Facebook ads.

 Speaking about developing new marketing channels, a lot of these can work together really nicely with your email marketing campaigns.
 Let’s look at those.